Read the Transcript

 A healthy playa lake is a primary way groundwater is replenished by surface water.
 And a playa lake with a perimeter plant buffer traps sediments and improves the quality of water as it moves to the aquifer below.

+Playa Country, which ended in late 2016, was a weekly show that featured conservation and wildlife experts — as well as farmers, ranchers and land managers — talking about conservation practices that improve wildlife habitat and landowners’ bottom-line.
 This episode of Playa Country was made possible by Playa Lakes Joint Venture and a grant from the Wildlife Conservation Society with support provided by the Doris Duke Charitable Foundation.